Meditation could be a key in helping people to control their dietary habits and in helping them lose weight.

 It is also worthwhile considering that we are all born with different shapes, and no matter how much the media tries boxing us into picture perfect body ideals, the most natural and healthy way to be, is to be comfortable in your skin.

 This is just another area where Vedic meditation is so profoundly brilliant.
-Not only does it dramatically reduce our stress levels, it also gives us access to daily doses of our deepest, most authentic self.
+Not only does it dramatically reduce our stress levels, but it also gives us access to daily doses of our deepest, most authentic self.

-The more we come into contact with our inner essence, the less we identify ourselves with the body and the more we become identified with what really counts, who we really are.
+The more we come into contact with our inner essence, the less we identify ourselves with the body and the more we become identified with what counts, who we really are.

 When we meditate, we grow in self-confidence and feelings of self-worth.
 We develop an inner richness that allows us to feel good regardless of our weight.